-Osheen Nevoy: To anyone who is enjoying my writing (and if you are, thank you!!), thanks to my friend and fellow author Monika the writings of our "Star Wars Literary Guild" have their own web site.
-You are all very welcome to visit the site, where you can find my novel "The Adventures of Darth Vader" (AU where Vader survives The Return of the Jedi and has to deal with the perils of family life), as well as Monika's version of films 1, 2 & 3, her superb novella "Admiral Piett and the Great Ewok Adventure," and fellow SWLG member Kirsty Hartsiotis' excellent "Boba Fett: The Unveiling."
-The Star Wars Literary Guild web site can be found at (I've previously had trouble posting URLs on ff dot net, so if it still isn't showing up as a URL, here it is more-or-less spelled out: home dot mnet dash online dot de slash swlg slash ) Or try a search under "Star Wars Literary Guild;" it should show up.
+Osheen Nevoy: To anyone who is enjoying my writing (and if you are, thank you), thanks to my friend and fellow author Monika the writings of our "Star Wars Literary Guild" have their own web site.
+You are all very welcome to visit the site, where you can find my novel "The Adventures of Darth Vader" (AU where Vader survives The Return of the Jedi and has to deal with the perils of family life), as well as Monika's version of films 1, 2 & 3, her superb novella "Admiral Piett and the Great Ewok Adventure," and fellow SWLG member Kirsty's excellent "Boba Fett: The Unveiling."
+The Star Wars Literary Guild web site can be found at http:///swlg/ (I've previously had trouble posting URLs on ff dot net, so if it still isn't showing up as a URL, here it is more-or-less spelled out: home dot mnet dash online dot de slash swlg slash ) Or try a search under "Star Wars Literary Guild;" it should show up.